NStrijbosch/hub-module-notes/docs/motors.md

 `hub.port.A.motor.get() `

 Measure sensor data from the motor.
-The specific measurements (speed, relative position, absolute position, power, load) depend on the mode of the motor, see [mode]{#mode} for details to change mode, and [motors]{#Motors} for details on the default and available modes of each motor.
+The specific measurements (speed, relative position, absolute position, power, load) depend on the mode of the motor, see [mode](#mode) for details to change mode, and [motors](#Motors) for details on the default and available modes of each motor.

 __Returns:__

 *  list of measurement data depending on the mode of the motor.

+### Example:
 ``` python
 from hub import port